 Having a pros list wouldn’t be complete without a cons list.
 And here they are below:

-If you are already using the Magento 1 platform, moving it to the Magento 2 platform is possible, with data migration tools, however, the tools have yet to be fully developed.
-In addition, Magento 1 themes cannot be transferred to Magento 2, it will need to be built from scratch, making it an expensive endeavor.
+If you are already using the Magento 1 platform, moving it to the Magento 2 platform is possible, with data migration tools.
+Besides, you can not transfer Magento 1 themes to Magento 2, and it will need to be built from scratch, making it an expensive endeavour.